-With the phone, you also run the risk of accidentally ruling them out too soon because you make a bad judgment call as you’re trying to have an organic conversation with a stranger who can’t see you.
-It’s not easy, and can easily go south.
+With the phone, you also run the risk of accidentally ruling them out too soon because you make a bad judgment call as you’re trying to have an organic conversation with a stranger who can’t see you and knows little about you.
+That’s not easy and can easily go south.

 I would rather you meet right away, and if they delay meeting up with you, that’s your red flag.
 You don’t want to spend too much time in text-land, because that’s where the potential catfishers live.

-So, you two lovely ladies (and all your single friends), you get to say where your minimum standard lies.
-Just like if you were at the community pool on the hottest day of the year.
-If a guy you were interested in wasn’t giving you the time of day or asking good questions, you’d stand up and move somewhere else, right?
+So, you two lovely ladies (and all your single friends) get to set your minimum standards.
+If you’re at the pool, and a guy chatting you up couldn’t muster up a decent question, you’d stand up and move somewhere else, right?
 If he was coming on too strong, you’d find a way to politely excuse yourself.
-You can get as strict about your minimum guidelines as you’d like, and on days where your patience tank is full, you can give people a little leeway and run science experiments with them.
+You can get as strict about your minimum guidelines as you’d like, and on days where you have extra patience and grace, you can give people a little leeway and run science experiments with them.
 When your friends are complaining about the guys who aren’t following up or asking any good questions, you can say, “Oh yeah, I totally don’t talk to those guys.
 They’re gone the moment I figure out that’s what’s up—voop, I just swipe left!”

-If you’re using one of the big sites or apps like Tinder, and you happen to live in a decent-sized city, you’ll be fine.
+If you’re using one of the big apps like Tinder, and you live in a decent-sized city, you’ll be fine.
 You’ll never be alone in that big community pool, and when the selection starts looking a little sparse, remember new people jump into that pool every single day.